The Luke Walton Band: Taylor Swift date video

 Walton's most nationally known video was YouTube video where he asked country artist Taylor Swift out on a date and covered her song "Love Story."
 The video was covered in national newspapers such as Nashville's The City Paper, NBC, Orlando Sentinel, as well as others.
-Since the video's uploading on March 21, 2009, it has received over 233,000 views.
+Since the video was uploaded on March 21, 2009, it received over 300,000 views.